 If you need to replace flooring in a low-cost kitchen makeover, laminate or vinyl is the best choice.
 Don’t worry: the flooring options available today look nothing like the vinyl from the 1970s and 1980s.
 They are stylish and even come in designs that look like real wood.

 A low-cost remodel may sound like a dream come true, but you want to know the details.
 Here is a list of individual projects and how much they are likely to cost you in an average kitchen.

 - Update kitchen hardware – less than $100 for basic knobs and pulls, or $10-$15 apiece for something a little more stylish

 - Paint – $10-$20 per bucket of paint; another $10-$20 for primer if needed

 - Laminate flooring – can range from less than $1.50 per square foot installed for a bottom-of-the-barrel option to $3-$5.50 per square foot installed for a high-end laminate floor tile option

 - New light fixtures – less than $100 for the fixture

 You can add other projects into your low-cost kitchen remodel if you can handle the work yourself instead of paying for a professional.
 In fact, most remodels on the low end of the budget are built up entirely of DIY projects.
 Believe it or not, it’s easy to make your kitchen look like new for well under $1,000.
-Average low-cost remodels will mean you spend around $5,000 to get everything you want.
+Average low-cost remodels will mean you spend between $5,000 and $15,000 to get everything you want.